IT Focus Area: Security

 To keep up with highly skilled and aggressive attackers, we have to move beyond the predictable patterns of network security and static defenses that our cyber adversaries are well-attuned to.
 The bad guys are getting faster and faster; it has become a question of “when”, not “if” you will be compromised.
 Assume that attackers have gotten inside, and will do so again.

 The continued theft of business-sensitive data could result in the inability of companies to compete in the global marketplace.
 Cyber security is a matter of survival, and proactively fighting off intruders has become a business imperative.
-But if we cannot keep them out, and the law prevents us from launching retaliatory counterstrikes in an effort to take back our data and stop breaches at their source, how can we protect critical information assets?
+But if we cannot keep them out, how can we protect critical information assets?